stackforge/openstack-sdk-php/doc/streams-tutorial.md

 take a look at the [PHP documentation](http://us3.php.net/manual/en/book.stream.php) for streams.

+## Stream Wrapper As A File System
+As it was noted earlier in this tutorial, swift does not support directories.
+Instead the names of a file can be path like with a separator.
+For example, `swiftfs://Example/path/to/my_file.txt` has a name of `path/to/my_file.txt`.

+To enable applications to use swift in a more directlry like manner there is a second stream wrapper with a prefix `swiftfs://`. swiftfs stands for swift file system.
+It works in a similar manner to to the standard stream wrappers with a few key differences:

+- mkdir will return TRUE is no objects start with the directory you are trying to crate.
+Otherwise it will return FALSE.
+- rmdir will return FALSE if any objects start with the directory prefix you are trying to remove. rmdir does not allow you to remove directories with files in them.
+- Running stat on a directory that is a prefix for some objects (e.g., `swiftfs://Example/path/to/`) will see this is a prefix for a file and treat it as if it were a directory.

+To use this stream wrapper instead of the standard swift one simple replace the usage of `swift://` with `swiftfs://`.

 ## Summary

 This tutorial is focused on using stream wrappers to interact with your